Article

 How Executive Assistants can be more proactive and visible through technology

 If you’re an EA looking for technology to help you be more proactive and increase your visibility and impact, we built the Base platform just for you.
 Our all-in-one workspace for Executive Assistants gives you one go-to place to organize, communicate, and take action.
-Get a demo of Base and see what we’re all about.

 You can also check out our resources for EAs, learning and development programs, and job opportunities.